percwg/perc-wg/draft-jones-perc-dtls-id/draft-jones-perc-dtls-id.md

 When sending the `ServerHello` message, the key distributor **MUST** insert its own `dtls-id` value.
-This value **MUST** also be conveyed back to the client in SDP messages.
+This value **MUST** also be conveyed back to the client via SDP.

 # The dtls_id TLS extension

 The `dtls_id` TLS extension may be used either with TLS [@!RFC5246] or DTLS.
 It carries only `dtls-id` value defined in [@!I-D.ietf-mmusic-dtls-sdp] in the field called `dtls_id`.
-The syntax is shown below.
+The syntax for the `dtls_id` extension is shown below.

 ~~~
     struct {
         opaque dtls_id<20..255>;
     } SdpDtlsIdData;
 ~~~

-Note: the maximum length of the dtls-id attribute was 256 and per recent discussion on the MMUSIC mailing list, it was agreed to change it to 255.

 # IANA Considerations